nefarius/ViGEmBus/.github/ISSUE_TEMPLATE/use-this-for-problems-with-the-setup.md

 Optionally compress both files down if it gives you troubles uploading.

-Your compliance is apprechiated! 😘
+Your compliance is appreciated! 😘